A young Black woman talking about something serious with an older Black woman in the park.

 Do not take carbamazepine tablets with grapefruit juice.
 Grapefruit juice may increase the absorption of carbamazepine from the gut and cause the levels of carbamazepine to increase.

-Do not drive a car or ride a bike just after you start taking carbamazepine.
+Do not drive a car or ride a bike just after you start taking carbamazepine, or if the dose has just been increased.

-Taking carbamazepine may make you feel sleepy or dizzy, and may affect your eyesight, when you start taking it.
+Taking carbamazepine may make you feel sleepy or dizzy and may affect your eyesight when you start taking it, or after an increase in dose.

 Pregnancy